Headley Grange: Use as a recording and rehearsal studio

 Parts of Led Zeppelin's albums Led Zeppelin III, Led Zeppelin IV, Houses of the Holy and Physical Graffiti were composed and/or recorded at Headley Grange.
 Led Zeppelin vocalist Robert Plant wrote most of the lyrics to Led Zeppelin's "Stairway to Heaven" there in a single day.
-The Led Zeppelin song "Black Dog", which, like "Stairway", appeared on Led Zeppelin IV, was named after a black Labrador Retriever which was found hanging around Headley Grange during recording.
+The Led Zeppelin song Black Dog, which, like Stairway, appeared on Led Zeppelin IV, was named after a black Labrador Retriever which was found hanging around Headley Grange during recording.

 According to Led Zeppelin guitarist Jimmy Page:

 In an interview he gave to Mojo magazine in 2010, Page elaborated:

 Help Yourself lived at The Grange from 1971 to 1973 and rehearsed for both their Beware The Shadow and Strange Affair albums whilst in residence.

 Peter Gabriel and other Genesis members have acknowledged writing much of the material for their 1974 concept album The Lamb Lies Down on Broadway at the retreat.

 Depiction in It Might Get Loud

 In the 2009 documentary It Might Get Loud, Page is filmed visiting Headley Grange and discussing the recording of Led Zeppelin IV there.
-He discussed how the drums for "When the Levee Breaks" were recorded in the cavernous hallway, with its echoing acoustics.
+He discussed how the drums for When the Levee Breaks were recorded in the cavernous hallway, with its reverberant acoustics.

 He later recalled of this visit: